 - 1. That the report entitled 2020 Annual Water Quality Summary Report dated 22 March 2021 be received; and, - 2.
-That the Town of Newmarket 2020 Annual Water Quality Summary Report, and its associated attachments, referenced herein be posted online at newmarket.ca, and be made available by request at the

-3. That Staff be authorized and directed to do all things necessary to give effect to this resolution
+That the Town of Newmarket 2020 Annual Water Quality Summary Report, and its associated attachments, referenced herein be posted online at newmarket.ca, and be made available by request at the customer service counter, 395 Mulock Drive, as well as at the Newmarket Operations Centre, 1275 Maple Hill Court; and, - 3.
+That Staff be authorized and directed to do all things necessary to give effect to this resolution

-6.4 Online and Telephone Voting in the 2022 Municipal Election
+6.4.
+Online and Telephone Voting in the 2022 Municipal Election